PROMPTYLOL/Tools/README.md

 This repository serves as a collection of various tools I create.
 Currently featuring:

 ## OrbisRaider
 A Discord tool inspired by [ValdemarKiddo](https://discord.gg/valdemar).
 Special thanks to ValdemarKiddo for granting permission to adapt their concept.
+NOTE: the .rar is passwordless.

 *Note: Credit goes to ValdemarKiddo for the original inspiration.*